 By 1511, the Spanish crown insisted that the settlers enforce “encomienda” or the right to demand forced labor from Indian inhabitants.
 The Taino were forced to work for the Spaniards and each settler was allowed to have between 150-200 Tainos for constructing buildings, farming, mining, and transportation.
 The Taino population soon succumbed to the punishing work, the cruelty of the Spanish and to European diseases for which they had no natural defense.
 Their population quickly diminished, and as a replacement, the Spanish brought African slaves to Sevilla la Nueva.

 The island remained poor under Spanish rule as few Spaniards settled there; the promise of finding gold did not materialize.
 Jamaica served mainly as a supply base to support the efforts in conquering the American mainland.
 Towns were little more than settlements and the lack of attention to the colony led to internal strife that contributed to the weakening of the colony in the last years of Spanish occupation.
-The governors were not getting proper support from home and quarrels with church authorities undermined their control.
+The governors were not getting proper support from home and quarrels with church authorities undermining their control.

 On May 10, 1655, Admiral William Penn and General Robert Venables led a successful attack on Jamaica.
 The Spaniards surrendered to the English, freed their slaves and then fled to Cuba.
 It was this set of freed slaves and their descendants who became known as the Maroons.